hxx344/perp/README_EN.md

 When pointed at the coordinator the dashboard automatically adds an “Aster–Lighter Spread Monitor” panel with a live table and rolling history.
-Without the `--coordinator-url` flag the script still prints the same table to stdout using the configured refresh interval.
+Without the `--coordinator-url` flag the script will run headless and only log high-level events.
+Add `--console-table` if you also want the tabular feed rendered in the terminal.

 ## GRVT–Lighter Hedging Cycle